Learn more about the O’Neill in South Africa program

 • Viewing impacts of poaching, over-commercialization, etc.

 All food, lodging, ground transportation, and park entry fees will be provided.
-You will be on the move staying in double occupancy rooms at B&Bs, lodges, and cabins.
-Two nights will be spent in tents in “the bush.”
-You will take turns at cooking and clean up and occasional local meals and restaurant meals will be provided.
+You will be on the move staying in shared rooms at B&Bs, lodges, and cabins.
+You will take turns at cooking and clean up.

 All O’Neill International programs are academic, credit-bearing courses that take place abroad.
 As such, your bursar will be charged two amounts for participation in this program: